RetroReversing/retroReversing/categories/misc/GDC.md

 ---

 ### Microsoft DirectX Developer Day (March 8th)
-It included a "Microsoft DirectX Developer Day" on the 8th of March held by Hicrosoft who presented multiple lectures explaining how to use the new functions of the DirectX 8 SDK.
+It included a "Microsoft DirectX Developer Day" on the 8th of March held by Microsoft who presented multiple lectures explaining how to use the new functions of the DirectX 8 SDK.
 The knowledge about DirectX 8 was so cutting-edge that it required a Non-Disclosure Agreement (NDA) to be signed to even attend [^6]!
-But you would walk out not just having the knowledge of DirectX8 but also an early build exclusive to atendees.
+But you would walk out not just having the knowledge of DirectX 8 but also an early build exclusive to atendees.

 It began with a speech by Chris Jones, about the current state and future of Windows games.
 Next, Brian Moran, program manager of the company's Windows Division, held a session on precautions in the production of Windows 2000 compatible game software.